dragosroua/CellKit/Documentation/API/CellDataProtocol.md

 # CellDataProtocol

-A protocol that marks data types for automatic binding with `CellKit` cells.
+A protocol that marks data types for automatic binding with `MetaCellKit` cells.

 ## Overview

-`CellDataProtocol` serves as a marker protocol for data types that can be automatically bound to `CellKit` cells.
+`CellDataProtocol` serves as a marker protocol for data types that can be automatically bound to `MetaCellKit` cells.
 The protocol enables reflection-based data binding with special handling for common property names and automatic date formatting.

 ## Declaration